Michael Hochman, MD, MPH, is an internal medicine physician at Keck Medicine of USC with a research interest in improving health care system models.

-“We want to be more thoughtful about what how we care for patients.
-As researchers we have been able to question established medical practices over the last 10 years.
+“We want to be more thoughtful about how we care for patients.
+As researchers, we have been able to question established medical practices over the last 10 years.
 As a result, we’ve been able to stop doing certain things that are potentially harmful to people.
-For example, we’ve learned putting heart catheters in very sick patients in the intensive care unit is not effective.
+For example, we’ve learned that putting heart catheters in very sick patients in the intensive care unit is not effective.
 Because of research, we’re able to spare people that invasive intervention.”

 He hopes to make USC a leader in studying health care systems.